eissasoubhi/notiModal/README.md

         });
 $.notiModal.get("test1").show();
 ```
-or use theme directly after creation
+or use them directly after creation
 ```javascript
 $.notiModal.init("test2", {
             title: "this is another test"